nt246/physalia-lcwgs/day_2/markdowns/02_likelihoods.md

 **QUESTION**
 Looking at the standard output.
-What percentage of the sites provided to ANGSD were actually retained after imposing the filters?
+What percentage of the sites provided to ANGSD were actually retained after applying the filters?

 <details>